soulverteam/SoulverStringParsing/README.md

 SoulverCore is unlikely to be your app's bottleneck.

-In our testing SoulverCore does ~6k operations per second on Intel and 10k+ operations/second on  Silicon.
+In our testing SoulverCore does ~6k operations/second on Intel and 10k+ operations/second on  Silicon.

 While this is admittedly not as fast as regex, in fairness, SoulverCore is doing a **lot** more work.
 Before your query is checked for matches, SoulverCore parses the complete string into tokens representing various data types, of which it can identify more than 20 (including dates, numbers & units in various formats, places, timezones and more…).